 - Being part of the community and thriving to create an area with reduced anti-social behaviour and crime.

 We are not responsible for (among other things):

 - Off street parking

 - Grass cutting or hedges

-We can help in some of these matters by contacting the relevant departments at MK Council.
+We can help in some of these matters by contacting the relevant departments at Milton Keynes Council.